SAFEGUARDING & FIRST AID

 Clubs should make sure they recruit fairly for any voluntary and paid roles.
 This includes only recruiting those who are appropriately qualified.

-We offer Enhanced Voluntary Criminal Records Checks for member clubs in all areas of the UK.
-A relevant criminal records check should be conducted upon all junior coaches, safeguarding leads and first aiders working in regulated activity (4 times per month or more), or on an unsupervised basis, when coming into a role (and every three years thereafter in the case of England, Wales and Northern Ireland).
+Background Checks: A relevant criminal records check should be conducted upon all junior coaches, safeguarding leads and first aiders working in regulated activity (4 times per month or more), or on an unsupervised basis, when coming into a role (and every three years thereafter in the case of England, Wales and Northern Ireland).
+We offer Enhanced Voluntary Criminal Records Checks for member clubs in England, Wales and Northern Ireland.
+Those located in Scotland should join the PVG scheme – more information is available on Volunteer Scotland’s website.

 The level of training required may differ depending upon your organisation make-up and the UK home nation you are based in.